 2. Download, print out, or pick up a submission cover sheet.
 If yours is a literary submission, then fill out the literary submission cover sheet.
 If yours is an art submission, then fill out the art submission cover sheet.

 3. Turn in your submitted work and the submission cover sheet to The Mountain Laurel.
-You may do this (1) by attaching both files to an e-mail addressed to email@example.com or firstname.lastname@example.org OR (2) by turning in hard copies of both your submitted work and the submission cover sheet in one of the brightly colored Mountain Laurel submission boxes.
-These boxes are in prominent places around campus, such as the cafeteria lobby, White Hall, and the library.
+You may do this (1) by attaching both files to an e-mail addressed to firstname.lastname@example.org (preferred) or (2) by turning in hard copies of both your submitted work and the submission cover sheet in The Mountain Laurel submission box across from White Hall 213.

 We look forward to seeing your work!